Congregation of Jesus and Mary: Canonical status and organization

 The purpose which Father Eudes assigned to his congregation made him decide not to introduce religious vows.
-He was persuaded that, better than religious, secular priests were in a position to inspire young seminarians with a high idea of the priesthood and of the sanctity which it required.
-He also felt that bishops would not so willingly give their seminaries over to priests who were not entirely subject to them.
-Eudes shared the opinions of Pierre de Bérulle and Jean-Jacques Olier, who also did not think it proper to admit religious vows in the orders which they founded.
-Even Vincent de Paul did so only after great hesitation and on the condition, ratified by the pope, that his priests should not form a religious order, but an ecclesiastical congregation.

-The Congregation of Jesus and Mary is not a religious order, but a society of apostolic life, under the immediate jurisdiction of the bishops, to aid in the formation of the clergy.
-It is composed of priests and seminarians; there are also lay brothers employed in temporal affairs, who do not wear clerical garb.

 Although not a religious order, the Congregation of Jesus and Mary is subject to discipline that does not differ from that of religious orders with simple vows.
 The administration is modelled on that of the Oratorians to which Eudes had belonged for twenty years.
-The supreme authority resides in a general assembly that names the superior general and is called, at intervals, to control his administration.
-It alone can make permanent laws.
-In the intervals between the general assemblies, the superior general, elected for five years and re-electable for a second term, exercises full authority in matters spiritual and temporal.
+The supreme authority resides in a general assembly that names the superior general, elected for five years.
 He has the right to name and depose local superiors, to fix the personnel of each house, to make the annual visit, to admit and if necessary dismiss subjects, to accept or to give up foundations, and, in general, to perform or at least authorize all important acts.
 He is aided by assistants named by the general assembly, who have a deciding vote in temporal affairs and only a consulting in other questions.

+The world headquarters are in Rome.
 In 2020 the superior general was Rev. Fr.
-Jean-Michel Amouriaux, CJM, citizen from France.
+Jean-Michel Amouriaux, CJM.
+As of 2023, about 500 Eudists serve in seventeen countries.

+Apostolates

+The Eudists are an international society of apostolic life of priests, deacons, and laypeople who share their prayer life, experiences, and apostolic commitments.
+Through their apostolates, they are involved in: seminaries, formation of the laity, chaplaincies, Catholic education, parishes, spiritual centers, etc.

+The Province of France operates the Foyer Saint Jean Eudes, a guesthouse for people coming to Paris for university studies, or to participate in meetings or conferences organized by the bishops of France, Catholic education, or a Christian association.